It's all about balance.

 Yes, I worked at UBS for a little over a year.
 When I was 25, I made the switch to GM.

-Some people think of GM as a stodgy, old company.
+of GM as a stodgy, old company.
 What took you there?

 It struck me right away that there was no shortage of interesting things to do there.
 I saw that I was only limited by how much effort and time I wanted to put in, which is what made me want to work harder.